Lewotobi

 Lewotobi is a twin volcano located in the southeastern part of the island of Flores, Indonesia.
-It is composed of the Lewotobi Lakilaki (Male Lewotobi) and Lewotobi Perempuan (Female Lewotobi) stratovolcanoes.
+It has two peaks: the Lewotobi Laki-laki (Male Lewotobi) and Lewotobi Perempuan (Female Lewotobi) stratovolcanoes and a prominent flank cone, Lewotobi Iliwokar, lies on the eastern flank of Lewotobi Perampuan.
+The more active Lewotobi Laki-laki is about 2.1 km northwest of the taller Lewotobi Perempuan.

 Older forms of its name include Lobetabi, Lovotivo and Loby Toby.